Compactness in Constructive Mathematics via Affine Logic: Topology

 This is true in affine logic. \end{proof}

-While this definition is natural, we could not prove the proposition that the product of any two compact subset is compact (Proposition\ref{prop:compactness_product}) for this topology.
+While this definition is natural, we could not prove the proposition that the product of any two compact subsets is compact (Proposition~\ref{prop:compactness_product}) for this topology.
 Thus, we introduce another definition.

 \begin{proposition} For two spaces $X$ and $Y$ with operators, let $\ainte : \P{X\times Y} \to \P{X \times Y}$ as

 Then, \begin{itemize} \item If both $X$ and $Y$ satisfy \textbf{I1}, $\ainte$ also satisfies it. \item $\ainte$ always satisfies \textbf{I2}. \item If both $X$ and $Y$ satisfy \textbf{I4}, $\ainte$ also satisfies it. \item If both $X$ and $Y$ satisfy \textbf{I5}, $\ainte$ also satisfies it. \end{itemize} Therefore, if the operators for $X$ and $Y$ are \v{C}ech operators, $\ainte$ is also a \v{C}ech operator. \end{proposition} \begin{proof} The conditions \textbf{I2} and \textbf{I4} are immediate.